Marker Logo

 World War II: 1942-1945

-Photographed By Lee Hattabaugh, July 20, 2010
+Photographed by Lee Hattabaugh, July 20, 2010

 1. Camp Sibert Marker

+Inscription.
 On 6/18/1942 the U.S. took possession of 36,300 acres in Etowah and adjoining St. Clair County to establish Alabama's first Chemical Warfare Center.
 The area was dedicated on 12/25/1942 and named for U.S. Army M/G William Luther Sibert, first Chief of Chemical Warfare Service and a native of Etowah County.
 The camp served as a Unit Training Center and a Replacement Training Center for the CWS and could accommodate up to 30,000 troops.
 Forty-seven percent of all CWS units of WW II were trained here.
 The camp was deactivated on 12/31/1945.

 Erected 2005 by Alabama Historical Association.

-Topics.
-This historical marker is listed in these topic lists: Military • War, World II.
+Topics and series.
+This historical marker is listed in these topic lists: MilitaryWar, World II.
+In addition, it is included in the Alabama Historical Association series list.

 Location.
 33° 59.982′ N, 86° 6.552′ W. Marker is in Attalla, Alabama, in Etowah County.
-Marker is on Gilbert Ferry Road SE (State Highway 77) north of Case Avenue SE, on the left when traveling north.
+It is on Gilbert Ferry Road SE (State Highway 77) north of Case Avenue SE, on the left when traveling north.
 Marker is located at the Attalla City Park.
 Touch for map.
 Marker is in this post office area: Attalla AL 35954, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within 4 miles of this marker, measured
+At least 8 other markers are within 4 miles of this marker, measured as the crow flies: “The Junction” (approx. 1.9 miles away); Camp Wills (approx.

 Looking North along Alabama Hwy 77 (on the right) and a portion of the City Park.

-Photographed By Lee Hattabaugh, July 20, 2010
+Photographed by Lee Hattabaugh, July 20, 2010

 3. Camp Sibert Marker